qtcad.atoms.atoms module

 Bases:

-Check that the inputs are well-defined and construct the atomic structure within a restricted region of the box.
+Check that the inputs are well-defined and restrict the parent atomic structure to the specified volume of space.